Patti West Ramseur – Class of 1991

 North Carolina Bar Association and North Carolina Bar Foundation

 “I was in ninth grade at Drexel Junior High when I first decided I wanted to be an attorney,” recalls Patti West Ramseur.
 “I had Denny Young for Civics class, and we did a mock trial as we were learning about the judicial system.
-I loved it!
+I loved it?
 Mr. Young made the class interesting and gave me the first exposure to our legal system.
-Although I did not understand it at the time, the information we learned from Mr. Young in Civics class was critical to understanding our government, what each of the three branches of government does, how they operate with checks and balances, and our rights and responsibilities as citizens.”
+Although I did not truly appreciate it at the time, the information we learned from Mr. Young in Civics class was critical to understanding our government, what each of the three branches of government does, how they operate with checks and balances, and why this structure is essential to protect democracy.”

-“Having a litigation practice and serving as President of the NCBA and NCBF require a lot of time, and to say that this job can be stressful at times may be a gross understatement.
+“Having a litigation practice and serving as President of the NCBA and NCBF require a lot of time and can be very stressful at times.
 The benefits, however, far outweigh the downsides.
 I feel blessed to be part of a profession that I firmly believe is a noble one and requires us to give back to our communities.”

 Patti graduated from North Carolina State University with a Bachelor of Science in Applied Sociology with a Criminal Justice Concentration.
 After college, she attended and graduated from Wake Forest University School of Law.